 The Brian Burger is served on toasted crispy sourdough bread that’s been grilled with Parmesan cheese, a thick juicy patty, one Ortega green chili pepper that was very mild, and a slice of American cheese.
 The cook was so nice and asked me if I wanted to add more spice, which I politely declined.

 Not only was I starving from the drive from Joshua Tree, but I also hadn’t eaten anything for breakfast.
-I was ready to dive in, but had to be careful because the bread was still hot from the grill!
+I was ready to dive in, but I had to be careful because the bread was still piping hot from the grill!
 As you can see, the patty was very juicy.
 I personally prefer cheddar cheese on a burger.
 I think American cheese is milder in taste, whereas cheddar is usually sharper and the cheesy flavor pairs better with the patty.
 A slice of cheddar cheese would have topped my experience.

 The strawberry shake was amazing and I didn’t expect to finish it.
-It had real bits of the strawberry and the metal cup had some ice cream in it.
+It had real bits of strawberry and the metal cup had some ice cream in it.
 It was so good!

 Other breakfast items